 As mentioned in the previous section, it is difficult to find another speaker set in this price range that delivers the sound quality found in the Fluance SX6.
-Some of the features that make the SX6 stand out in the performance department include:
+Some of the features that make the SX6 stand out in the performance department to include:

-- Premium components in a bookshelf configuration that allows for full range sound without the distortion normally associated with compact speaker designs
+- Premium components in a bookshelf configuration that allows for full-range sound without the distortion normally associated with compact speaker designs

-- Audio-grade MDF wood cabinet construction reduces cabinet resonance while Neodymium, Ferro-fluid cooled tweeters provide accurate high-frequency response and a longer life
+- Audio-grade MDF wood cabinet construction reduces cabinet resonance while Neodymium, Ferro-fluid cooled tweeters provide an accurate high-frequency response and a longer life

 - Cones surrounded by Butyl rubber for improved durability and performance

-- Tuned bass port helps to control low frequency response although this response is notably muted when the speakers are moved more than 12” away from a wall
+- Tuned bass port helps to control low-frequency response although this response is notably muted when the speakers are moved more than 12” away from a wall

 - Premium-grade crossover frequency featuring Butterworth design for superior audio equalization as well as 18 gauge internal wiring for reduced signal degradation